reactive-python/reactpy/docs/source/faq.rst

 However, if you import a pre-built :ref:`Custom Javascript Component <Custom Javascript Components>` then, so long as the bundle has be defined appropriately, any component can be made to work, even those that don't rely on React.
-However these components cannot have children.

 How does IDOM communicate with the client?